LiewLi/liewli.io/qml_build_cross_platform_ui_in_declarative_way.md

 ```

 ***TodoToolBar.qml***

-QML components can also have signal for event handling, we can attach event handle to it.
+QML components can also have signals for event handling, we can attach event handle to them.
 ```js
 Item {
     id: root